 ← All articles

-How do I know if I have COVID or the flu?
+How to know if you have COVID or the flu.

 There are over the counter kits to test for COVID and flu or you can see your Tryon clinician for testing.
 There are anti-viral medications to help you shorten the course of your illness and/or keep you out of the hospital.
 Your doctor can determine if these medicines are appropriate for you.
 Walking pneumonia can be treated with antibiotics after being evaluated by your doctor.
 There are no specific treatments for the common cold, RSV, or Norovirus, but you can talk to your doctor about medicines to help you treat the symptoms.